 This site is produced by the International Sports Law Centre of the T.M.C.
 Asser Institute, The Hague.
 The full text of the International Sports Law Journal 2002-2012 is freely available.
 Some of the articles in volumes since 2012 can be viewed in full via a link to the publisher’s web site.
 There is also an ASSER International Sports Law Blog which aims to be a knowledge hub for all things related with international sports law.
 It contains information on recent developments in international sports law, publications, events and cases.

 The Council of Europe’s Sport homepage includes recommendations, resolutions and declarations of the Committee of Ministers relating to doping in sport, match fixing and sport-related violence.
 There are links to the Anti-Doping Convention, European Convention on Spectator Violence, reference texts and information about Council of Europe publications.
-Under the “Doping” heading there are reports on national anti-doping policies and lists of national legislations.
+Under the “Conventions” heading there are reports on how the Conventions are monitored by different members and texts of agreements.

 Also known as the Tribunal Arbitral du Sport (TAS), the Court of Arbitration for Sport (CAS) is an independent body, established in 1984 and based in Lausanne, Switzerland, providing a sports arbitration and mediation service.
 The CAS site includes case law 1986 owards, news and press releases, in addition to general information.